CiscoVE/resolve-target-entity-test/README.md

 Test case for resolving target entities in form types
 =====================================================

-To help with this test case, please do the following:
+To run this test case, please do the following:

 ### 1. Clone this repository